alasdaircs/HybridConnectionClientProxy/README.md

 - Runs from anywhere - tested on Windows but should run on Mac, Linux etc - anywhere .NET runs

 ## Configuration
+Configuration is read from a local appSettings.json and then from ..\config\appSettings.\{MachineName\}.json, so you can keep your config separate from the binaries and point multiple machines at the same folder and get per-machine configuration

 If using appSettings.json the format is like this:
 ```